aws-samples/analyzing-reddit-sentiment-with-aws/README.md

 15. On the Review page, review your settings, and then choose Create Delivery Stream

-### Further Learning / References:
+### Further Learning / References : Kinesis Firehose

 * [What is Firehose?](https://docs.aws.amazon.com/firehose/latest/dev/what-is-this-service.html)
 * [Firehose Basic Delivery](https://docs.aws.amazon.com/firehose/latest/dev/basic-deliver.html)

-### Next steps:
+### Next steps: EC2

-The pipeline and destination are now available for use.
+* The pipeline and destination are now available for use.
 In the next several steps, you will be creating the python application that generates Reddit comment data.

 ----